Since the publication of the catalogue raisonne of all Frank Mason's known railway poster just one previously unrecorded poster has come to light

 A fine group of works by Mason were sold at Chiswick Auctions on 22nd March 2016, lots 66-75.
 They all seem to have been in the possession of Mason's commercial agent , A.E.
 Johnson of the Sporting Gallery.

-A lucky buyer of a superb Mason oil painting auctioned recently has secured an important picture.
+A superb Mason oil painting auctioned recently has been acquired by the Mitchell Collection.

 Winston Churchill was desperate to see a real live convoy at sea, and on 13 August 1941 he left Placentia Bay, Newfoundland having signed the Atlantic Agreement with President Roosevelt.